OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 - to change the storage_backend of a cluster node-by-node;
 - or to fully vacuum a node's storage backends of garbage.

-A proactive place is a cluster administration change, and [follows the standard five stage process described in the general guidance on amending the cluster make-up](/docs/BuildAndScaleClusterGuide.md#forming-and-expanding-a-riak-cluster).
-In the case of a proactive replace, the first stage, staging, requires the staging of teo changes:
+A proactive replace is a cluster administration change, and [follows the standard five stage process described in the general guidance on amending the cluster make-up](/docs/BuildAndScaleClusterGuide.md#forming-and-expanding-a-riak-cluster).
+In the case of a proactive replace, the first stage, staging, requires the staging of two changes:

 - the `join` of a new node, and
 - a `replace` to indicate the old node which should be replaced.